proxmox/proxmox-backup/docs/tape-backup.rst

    Specification`_.

    You can either buy such barcode labels from your cartridge vendor, or print them yourself.
-You can use our `LTO Barcode Generator`_ App for that.
+You can use our `LTO Barcode Generator`_ app, if you would like to print them yourself.

 ..
-Note:: Physical labels and the associated adhesive shall have an environmental performance to match or exceed the environmental specifications of the cartridge to which it is applied.
+Note:: Physical labels and the associated adhesive should have an environmental performance to match or exceed the environmental specifications of the cartridge to which it is applied.